Sintrastes/atak-flix-dev/README.md

 (* Ok, I guess technically though it is based on Hindley-Milner, Flix still makes you annotate top-level definitions, so it doesn't get you quite there...
 But still.)

 († More specifically one that is easy to use with the Android ecosystem.
-Arguably Swift, Rust, and even C++20 are already here.)
+Arguably Scala, Swift, Rust, and even C++20 are already here.)

 As someone who does their day-to-day ATAK work in Kotlin...
 I wanted to experiment with a better way forward, and Flix (given it addresses these language deficienies and more, and complies to the JVM) seems like the best option to do that.